With the right balance of macros, you can optimize your weight, body composition, performance, and health.

 By the end of this guide, you’ll have a step-by-step process to follow to feel confident tracking your macros, regardless of your fitness goal.

 - The energy in food (calories) comes from three main macronutrients: protein, carbohydrates and fat.
 Alcohol also provides calories and is sometimes called the fourth macronutrient.
 So, tracking macros indirectly tracks calorie intake as well.

-- Tracking macros is ideal for those who are data-driven and willing to put in the work to consistently track their intake.
+- Tracking macros is ideal for those who are data-driven and willing to put in the work to track their intake consistently.
 But, it may not be the right approach for individuals with disordered eating tendencies and a negative relationship with food.

-- Success in macro tracking comes from consistency and patience and making small changes over time.
+- Success in macro tracking comes from consistency, patience, and making small changes over time.
 It’s important to measure outputs such as weight, measurements, performance, mood, and energy to evaluate progress.